 Coroanvirus crisis: PM Modi backs migrant workers, says 'human nature for wanting to go home'

-New Delhi, May 11: Prime Minister Narendra Modi on Monday held a video conference with Chief Ministers of different state through video conference.
+New Delhi, May 11: Prime Minister Narendra Modi on Monday held a video conference with Chief Ministers of the different state through video conference.
 This meeting, by the Prime Minister, comes about a week before the third phase of lockdown coming to an end.

 During the interaction with the Chief Ministers, PM Modi said that the government would have to think about moving forward and spoke about a holistic approach.